RWTH-EBC/AixCaliBuHA/paper.md

 # Summary

 `AixCaliBuHA` enables the automated calibration of dynamic building and HVAC (heating, ventilation and air conditioning) simulation models.
-Currently, we support the calibration of Modelica models through FMU and Dymola.
+Currently, we support the calibration of Functional Mock-up Units (FMUs) through the Functional Mock-up Interface (FMI) as well as Modelica models through the `python_interface` of the Software Dymola.
 As the former enables a software-independent simulation, our framework is applicable to any time-variant simulation software that supports the FM standard.
 The overall toolchain automated by `AixCaliBuHA` is depicted in \autoref{fig:flowshart}.
 At the heart of `AixCaliBuHA` lays the definition of data types, which link the python objects to the underlying optimization problem and are used for all subsequent steps.